 .tar file, containing all Agent files.
 You just need to extract it — no additional installation needed:

 cd /opt tar -xvf <pathToTar>/dynatrace-hostagent-<version>-<os>-<architecture>.tar

-To use OneAgent in AppMon 2017 May you need to install Classic Agents first, and then roll them out to the OneAgent.
+With AppMon 2017 May you need to install Classic Agents first, and then roll them out to switch the agent platform.

 Details on Downloads for automated agent integration.